cul-it/scholars-orcid-connection/doc/ScorconnDeveloperNotes.md

 ### AccessToken table
 * Holds all sorts of information about an access token.
 * Record is added when the user grants permission for a particular scope of access.
-Multiple records may occur if the user rescinds permission, and then grants it again.
+* Record is replaced if the user rescinds permission, and then grants it again.
-* If multiple records exist for an Orcid ID and scope, use the most recent.
-* Probably the only required information is ORCID\_ID, SCOPE, ACCESS\_TOKEN, and CREATED.
+* Probably the only required information is ORCID\_ID, SCOPE, and ACCESS\_TOKEN.
 * The other fields may be useful for forensics.
 Orcid recommends that you store the JSON, for example.

 ### Work table
 * Holds enough information so we can see what publications were pushed, and to whose account.
+* Record is added when a publication is added.
-* Record is added when a publication is added or updated.
+* Record is replaced when a publication is updated.
-* Multiple records may exist for a given publication.
-If so, the most recent should reflect the actual status.
+* The HASH permits a fast compare between the version that was pushed, and the latest version from Scholars, to determin whether an update is needed.

 ### LogEntry table
-* __*TBD*__
-	* Anything that changes the database should be logged here.
-	* Anything that fails to change the database should not be logged here.
-* Write anything important here.
+* Add a record for any change in the other tables, CATEGORY is add, update, or delete, and TABLE_ is work, person, or accessToken.
+* Add a record for other significant events (such as what?).
+CATEGORY is INFO or ERROR, and TABLE_ is none.

 ## Messages syntax